VBog/Bg-Bible-References/readme.txt

 To select verses text in tooltip for later copying to the clipboard click the left mouse button in the verse field, for example, on verse number.
 And then use Ctrl+C or the context menu for copy.

-The plugin contains two widget.
-Widget "Bible References" allows you to place the form in the sidebar to display Bible quotes on the page of your site.
-Widget "Bible Quote" in the sidebar displays a Random Quote or Day's Quote from the Bible the same way as it makes the shortcode [bible_epigraph].
+The plugin contains 3 widgets:
+* Bible References Widget allows you to place the form in the sidebar to display Bible quotes on the page of your site.
+* Bible Search Widget allows you to place the form in the sidebar to search for words or phrases in the Bible.
+* Bible Quote Widget in the sidebar displays a Random Quote or Day's Quote from the Bible the same way as it makes the shortcode [bible_epigraph].

 == Installation ==